Garage Slab Slope Code: Comprehensive Guide

 • Fixing slope issues is best addressed during soil preparation and base preparation.

-A garage slab must have a slope as prescribed in the International Residential Code.
 The 2021 International Residential Code (IRC) Section 309.1 stipulates

 Garage floor surfaces shall be of approved noncombustible material.
 The area of floor used for parking of automobiles or other vehicles shall be sloped to facilitate the movement of liquids to a drain or toward the main vehicle entry doorway.